-Should the Chancellor disagree with the committee's report based on its interpretation of Appendix Y, I. or the Faculty Manual, the Chancellor shall withhold the Chancellor's decision, and inform the committee, all parties to the grievance, and the faculty chair of those areas of disagreement within the required 20 days.
-The committee will then request the Faculty Governance Committee to begin the normal interpretation process as set forth in the procedures of the Faculty Governance Committee.
-It is expected that the Faculty Governance Committee will expedite this request.
+Should the Chancellor disagree with the committee's report based on its interpretation of Appendix Y, I. or the Faculty Manual, the Chancellor shall withhold the Chancellor's decision, and inform the committee, all parties to the grievance, and the faculty chair of those areas of disagreement within the required 20 calendar days.
+The committee will then request the Faculty Governance Committee Chair of the Faculty to begin the normal interpretation process as set forth in the procedures of the Faculty Governance Committee Faculty Manual.
+It is expected that the Faculty Governance

+Committee Chair of the Faculty will expedite this request.
 Upon completion of the interpretation process, the Faculty Grievance Committee will make any necessary recommendations.
-The report will be distributed in accordance with Appendix Y. III.F., with the grievant's rights to appeal intact.
+The report will be distributed in accordance with Appendix Y. III.F. with the grievant's rights to appeal intact.